hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In contrast to the bakufu's support of Ōyama pilgrimages, Ambros points out that they outlawed confraternities of Mt.
 Fuji a number of times during the eighteenth and nineteenth centuries.
 The reasons have to do with how the Fuji cult was managed and how its members acted, as Tyler (1981) explains that this was a new religion without any connection to an established sect and there illegal by definition.
 In addition, the cult had troublesome practices, such as were frequently refusing to provide sick pilgrims with any other medication besides the holy water from Fuji, and chanting while handing out talismans outside people's gates.
 Finally, because the devotees were a mingling of commoners and samurai, the bakufu were concerned with potential subversion.

+##### Tolerance in Shikoku
+#Kouamé_1997
-Another example of a pilgrimage that is represented with some controversy is the long circuit of Shikoku.
+Another example of a pilgrimage that is represented with some controversy is the Shikoku circuit pilgrimage of eighty-eight religious sites, a journey that often took <mark style="background: #FFF3A3A6;">??? days</mark>.
 Ambros argues that the constraints that the domain authorities instituted in Shikoku were cases where they "perceived religious travel as a burden on the communities that hosted pilgrims as well as on the home communities left behind" (2008, 146).
+This type of unauthorized pilgrimage (*nukemairi*) was one garnered opposition from the pilgrims' families well as the authorities. <mark style="background: #FFF3A3A6;"> because of its negative nukemairi effects</mark>.

-This type of pilgrimage often were unauthorized (*nukemairi*), to which the authorities as well as the pilgrims' families were strongly opposed to.
-Yet even in the case of Shikoku, these constraints can be seen a clear tolerance in an attempt to support a positive pilgrimage industry, as argued by Kouame (1997)
+Yet even in these constraints places on Shikoku pilgrimage can be seen a clear tolerance in an attempt to support a positive pilgrimage industry, as argued by Kouamé (1997).

-##### Tolerance in Shikoku ( #Kouame_1997)

-*Natalie Kouamé argues that the Shikoku pilgrimage flourished particularly in the late seventeenth and the early nineteenth centuries.*

-"the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" ( #Kouame_1997, 414).

-"authorities did seek to regulate the pilgrims closely, and to proscribe unruly elements, they also provided a system of support for those in need who followed the regulations"( #Kouame_1997, 424).
-Argues that local authorities should not be analyzed in terms of oppressive control.
-Benevolence relevant.
+She points out that while the authorities did try to closely regulate pilgrims and forbid the disorderly and disruptive elements of the pilgrimage, they also provided a system of support for those in need who followed the regulations"(ibid, 424).
+Kouamé therefore argues that local authorities should not be analyzed in terms of oppressive control, because they "did help pilgrims who were in trouble" (ibid, 421).

-"Indeed there are various historical materials that suggest that the general attitude of local authorities in Shikoku towards the henro should not be analyzed only in terms of repressive control.
-The fact is that the Shikoku authorities during the Tokugawa period did help pilgrims who were in trouble" ( #Kouame_1997, 421)
+For example, in the case of a pilgrim's illness or death, they could depend on local officials to provide medical care, repatriation to their home town, or organize their burial.
+Looking at how many pilgrims the authorities helped return to their home regions was "quite significant", Kouamé argues.
+"It it clear that such assistance was standard practice" (ibid, 423), and may have been the Shikoku authorities just following the rules laid down by the Tokugawa bakufu.
+Therefore, while some historians may point to the Shikoku pilgrimage as an example of the bakufu's opposition of pilgrimage, it provides evidence of bakufu's support of the pilgrims during their journey.

-Kouame argues that when looking at the level of freedom that the authorities were granting pilgrims, the constraints of the regulations were comparatively insignificant (ibid 424).
+When looking at the level of freedom that the authorities were granting pilgrims, the constraints of the regulations were comparatively insignificant.

-%%"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints ( #Kouame_1997, 424)
-%%

-More recent research of pilgrimages in Shikoku was done by Thal (2005), who studies the development of the Konpira site located in norther Shikoku, but whose popularity spread throughout Japan.
+Kouamé concludes that the response to the Shikoku pilgrimage "reveals that the political authorities of the latter Tokugawa period were tolerant regarding the mobility of the ordinary populace" (ibid, 143)

 In these examples of the authorities intervening and managing of pilgrimage it is evident that their focus is on the keeping the economic effects of the industry positive, ensuring that the pilgrims do not burden the local regions.